IORoot/Instamancer/README.md

 Commands:
-  instamancer hashtag [id]       Scrape a hashtag instamancer user [id]          Scrape a users posts instamancer post [ids]         Scrape a comma-separated list of posts instamancer search [query]     Perform a search of users, tags and places instamancer batch [batchfile]  Read newline-separated arguments from a file
+  instamancer hashtag [id]       Scrape a hashtag instamancer user [id]          Scrape a users posts instamancer users [ids]        Scrape a comma-separated list of users posts instamancer post [ids]         Scrape a comma-separated list of posts instamancer search [query]     Perform a search of users, tags and places instamancer batch [batchfile]  Read newline-separated arguments from a file